willh/willh.github.com/_posts/2016-07-17-dropwizard-courtesy-client-design-pattern.md

 The sample service linked can be used as a seed project for Dropwizard web services, and implements a couple of useful aspects.

 The service project is a good citizen and [hosts Swagger API documentation](http://swagger.io/) for other clients to inspect and use to test the service.
+The API classes are [Swagger-annotated](https://github.com/swagger-api/swagger-core/wiki/Annotations-1.5.X) for types that Swagger can't infer from the Jackson annotations (like how you want your dates serialised to JSON) and inside the Service project the resource classes defining the endpoint paths, headers and parameters are Swagger-annotated too.
 I've found this very useful both for testing the service and also to help produce good quality and up-to-date documentation.

-The [HTTP interface endpoints](LINK-TO-PERSON-RESOURCE-CLASS) are annotated with [Metrics](http://metrics.dropwizard.io/3.1.0/getting-started/) so that each request is timed for stats collection.
+The [HTTP interface endpoints](https://github.com/KainosSoftwareLtd/sample-dropwizard-service/blob/master/sample-service/src/main/java/com/sample/resource/PersonResource.java) are annotated with [Metrics](http://metrics.dropwizard.io/3.1.0/getting-started/) so that each request is timed for stats collection.

-The sample service also implements a [basic healthcheck](LINK-TO-HEALTHCHECK-CLASS) to facilitate monitoring as any responsible web service should do, which I've [blogged about before](http://willhamill.com/2014/12/04/application-health-checks-with-dropwizard).
+The sample service also implements a [basic healthcheck](https://github.com/KainosSoftwareLtd/sample-dropwizard-service/blob/master/sample-service/src/main/java/com/sample/health/BasicHealthCheck.java) to facilitate monitoring as any responsible web service should do, which I've [blogged about before](http://willhamill.com/2014/12/04/application-health-checks-with-dropwizard).